 How to Get to Ridgefield, CT

-• Fife ‘n Drum Inn (Kent) – For a nearby rustic escape with fine dining and mountain views, about 45 minutes from Ridgefield.
+• Fife ‘n Drum Inn (Kent) – If you want a rustic countryside feel, I’ve stayed here and loved the fine dining and sweeping mountain views.
+It’s about 45 minutes away, but worth the drive.

 Best Things to Do in Ridgefield, CT